CertficateDAO/CertficateDAO/README.md

 # CertificateDAO
 ## What is CertificateDAO

-Certification is a decentralized DeFi knowledge organization, the establishment of the group's aim is through the audit mechanism to establish membership system, members can enjoy the corresponding knowledge level certification (**NFT**), qualification can query to the relevant information on the chain, its qualification represents CertficateDAO for its ability to relate to the following but not limited to the endorsement.
+CertificateDAO is a decentralized knowledge and certificate education organization.
+The purpose of CertificateDAO organization is to establish a decentralized knowledge service platform.
+Based on the basic products of the platform, the ability certification system is established through the audit mechanism, and NFT is used as the ability credit level certification.
+Nft-related basic authentication metadata information is stored in IPFS, and its competency certification qualification represents CertficateDAO's recognition of its knowledge reserve and practical application ability.

-1. Mastering and applying the core knowledge of DeFi field
+1. Mastering and applying the core knowledge of DeFi、NFT、Metaverse field
-2. Adequate ability to analyze a DeFi project
+2. Adequate ability to analyze a DeFi、NFT、Metaverse project
-3. Be able to endorse the "signature right" for the relevant DeFi project
+3. Be able to endorse the "signature right" for the relevant DeFi、NFT、Metaverse project

 ## Why is CertificateDAO
 ## How can CertificateDAO